adibaulia/bellows/README.md

 // Flatten a nested map into an existing dot-separated flat map, with a prefix func FlattenPrefixedToResult(value interface{}, prefix string, m map[string]interface{}) {}
 ```

-## Examples

-Used in [an update to Viper](https://github.com/doublerebel/viper), to normalize config values coming from nested (JSON) and flat (CLI flags, env vars) sources.

 ## Other golang flatten/expand implementations